menzow/vhost-example/README.md

 In this repository you can find a example image that shows how to run multiple virtualhosts on one machine using docker.

 It contains a standalone apache2 server that can expose port 80 or 443 on the host machine.
-If you want to multiple virtualhosts on one hostmachine you can use the [vhost-server](https://github.com/menzow/vhost-server) and [vhost-storage](https://github.com/menzow/vhost-storage) images.
+If you want to multiple virtualhosts on one host machine you can use the [vhost-server](https://github.com/menzow/vhost-server) and [vhost-storage](https://github.com/menzow/vhost-storage) images.

 You can find more information on how to set everything up on my blog: https://menzo.io